-Armantas Melianas received his PhD from Linköping University (Sweden) in 2017 for his work on time-resolved charge motion in organic solar cells.
-He joined Stanford on October 2017 as a recipient of the prestigious Wallenberg Foundation Postdoctoral Fellowship and is currently working on brain-like computing applications using organic semiconductors.
+Armantas Melianas received his Ph.D. in Applied Physics from Linköping University (Sweden) in 2017 for his work on time-resolved charge transport in organic solar cells in the groups of Prof. Olle Inganäs and Prof. Martijn Kemerink.
+He joined Stanford on October 2017 as a recipient of the Wallenberg Foundation Postdoctoral Fellowship and is currently developing organic electronic materials and devices for applications ranging from solar energy harvesting to brain-inspired (neuromorphic) computing.

 Honors & Awards